 The magnitude of metal mobilisation is affected by many factors that include but are not exclusive to: 1) the abundance and form of metal and metalloid contaminants; 2) the abundance and lability of organic matter; 3) the abundance and reactivity of iron minerals; 4) availability of sulfate; 5) acid/alkalinity buffering capacity; 6) pH; 7) EC; 8) clay content; 9) microbial activity; 10) temperature; and 11) porosity (MDBA 2010).
 The relationship with pH for metals and metalloids is shown on Figure 3-4.
-The metals cobalt (Co), nickel (Ni) and zinc (Zn) showed a tendency for higher concentrations at lower pH.
-Iron (Fe) and manganese (Mn) appear to be more closely correlated with the Eh of the solutions.
+For a number of metals, there is a general correlation with pH, but this is often poor, and relates to a complex interplay between pH, Eh and availability.
+For most soils, most of the metals are probably present in minerals which have not been transformed by oxidation processes.

-Figure 3-1 Contaminant and metalloid dynamics results for Nigra Creek (12294) soil materials for pH, SEC, Eh, silver (Ag), aluminium (Al) and arsenic (As).
+Figure 3-1 Contaminant and metalloid dynamics results for Paringa Paddock (12087) wetland soil materials for pH, SEC, Eh, silver (Ag), aluminium (Al) and arsenic (As).

-Note: silver (Ag) and arsenic (As) in all samples were < detection limit, data represent detection limits which vary according to required dilutions.
+Note: silver (Ag) was < detection limit in all samples, data represent detection limits which vary according to required dilutions.

-Figure 3-2 Contaminant and metalloid dynamics results for Nigra Creek (12294) soil materials for cadmium (Cd), cobalt (Co), chromium (Cr), copper (Cu), iron (Fe) and manganese (Mn).
+Figure 3-2 Contaminant and metalloid dynamics results for Paringa Paddock (12087) wetland soil materials for cadmium (Cd), cobalt (Co), chromium (Cr), copper (Cu), iron (Fe) and manganese (Mn).

-Note: cadmium (Cd), chromium (Cr) and copper (Cu) were < detection limit, data represent detection limits which vary according to required dilutions.
+Note: some chromium (Cr) and copper (Cu) samples and all cadmium (Cd) samples were < detection limit, data represent detection limits which vary according to required dilutions.

-Figure 3-3 Contaminant and metalloid dynamics results for Nigra Creek (12294) soil materials for nickel (Ni), lead (Pb), antimony (Sb), selenium (Se), vanadium (V) and zinc (Zn).
+Figure 3-3 Contaminant and metalloid dynamics results for Paringa Paddock (12087) wetland soil materials for nickel (Ni), lead (Pb), antimony (Sb), selenium (Se), vanadium (V) and zinc (Zn).

-Note: lead (Pb), antimony (Sb) and selenium (Se) were all < detection limit, data represent detection limits which vary according to required dilutions.
+Note: lead (Pb) and antimony (Sb) were all < detection limit, data represent detection limits which vary according to required dilutions.